finance calculator

 How to use this calculator

-1. Enter your current rent.
+1. Enter your current monthly rent in the Current rent field.

 Inputs explained